El Paso shooting fatalities now at 21 after victim dies at hospital Monday morning, police say

-A victim of Saturday's shooting in El Paso died Monday morning at a Texas hospital, raising the number of fatalities in the massacre to 21, police said.
+Two more victims of Saturday's mass shooting in El Paso died on Monday morning, raising the number of fatalities in the massacre to 22, officials said.

 The mass shooting — one of the deadliest in modern U.S. history — unfolded at a Walmart around 11 a.m.
 Saturday, as 21-year-old suspect Patrick Crusius, allegedly opened fire in the store, initially killing at least 20 and injuring another 26.